ISISComputingGroup/ibex_developers_manual/Experimental-Runs.md

 # Experiment stuck in `Waiting` state after beginning a run

 This issue was encountered on Iris during the transition between Seci and Ibex.
-The cause was an experiment that had been left running in Seci, but which didn't appear either in Ibex or in the front panel LabView VI.
-The issue is most likely to occur on systems that are transitioning to Ibex that occasionally might fall back to Seci as a backup.

-If the issue occurs, the following remedy worked in this case:

-1. Go into `C:\data` and move all files beginning with `selog.sq3` to a backup location.
-    1. If the files cannot be moved because they are in use, it may be that Seci or the `isisicp.dae` task is still using them.
-Make sure they are shut down (potentially requiring the task manager).
-1. Make sure the Ibex server is stopped
-1. Open Seci
-1. End the run
-    1. Note `End` and not `Abort`.
-The former worked in this case, we don't know if the latter would have the same effect.
-    1. If there is no run in progress, it might suggest a different root cause for the issue.
-1. Close Seci
-1. Restart the Ibex server
-1. Open the Ibex client
-1. Try beginning the run
+SECI was in a waiting state prior to shutdown, then IBEX was left in this waiting state.
+Usually SECI run control is transient i.e. set by Open GENIE and cleared on a SECI restart, so just restarting SECI would usually clear it.
+The is now a new PV that you can write to from IBEX to force a resync of run control

+    caput %MYPVPREFIX%CS:RC:SYNC:SP 1